pedrohcgs/CS_RR/README.md

 ## Conclusion

-In this vignette, we have shown that it is straightforward to combine the Callaway and Sant’Anna (2021) DiD procedures implemented in the `did` package, with the sentivity analysis proposed by Rambachan and Roth (2021) implemented in the `HonestDiD` package.
+In this repo, we have shown that it is straightforward to combine the Callaway and Sant’Anna (2021) DiD procedures implemented in the `did` package, with the sentivity analysis proposed by Rambachan and Roth (2021) implemented in the `HonestDiD` package.

 ## References